Topological effect on the Anderson transition in chiral symmetry classes

-\emph{Summary.}---Emergent spatial anisotropy in transports has been a subject of intense debate during the last decades~\cite{fradkin2010}, while it has been widely believed that the conductivity along all the spatial directions vanishes simultaneously at metal-insulator transitions~\cite{eversAndersonTransitions2008,imada1998}.
-We study a field theory with a weak topological term and clarify that the interplay between weak topology and disorder induces the proliferation of spatially-polarized vortex-antivortex pairs near the metal-insulator transition in chiral symmetry classes.
-This results in the universal emergence of the quasi-localized phase that shows the extreme spatial anisotropy in its transport property.
-We argue the mechanism by RG analyses of the NLSM for the 2D chiral unitary class with weak topology.
-The RG phase diagram shows that the NLSM with $\vec{\chi}=(0,\chi_y)$ undergoes a second-order phase transition from the metal phase with $\sigma_x \ne 0$ and $\sigma_y \ne 0$ to quasi-localized phase with $\sigma_x=0$ and $\sigma_y \ne 0$.
-The RG analysis estimates the critical exponent of the quantum phase transition as $\nu \approx 1.22$ in the 2D chiral unitary class.
+\emph{Summary.}--- We study a field theory with a weak topological term and clarify that the interplay between weak topology and disorder induces the proliferation of spatially-polarized vortex-antivortex pairs near the metal-insulator transition in chiral symmetry classes.
+This results in the universal emergence of the quasi-localized phase next to the metal phase, that shows the extreme spatial anisotropy in its transport property.
+We argue the mechanism by RG analyses of the NLSM for the 2D chiral unitary class with weak topology, and test the theory by the simulation of a lattice model.
+Both analyses confirm the emergence of the quasilocalization next to the metal phase.
+Meanwhile, the RG analyses predict the critical exponent $\nu=1.22$ for the phase transition between metal and quasi-localized phases, while the numerical simulation suggests $\nu = 1.36 \pm0.01$ for the same transition.
+The discrepancy may come from the nonlinear terms in $S_{{\rm su}(N)}$ that are neglected in the RG analyses, while the resolution also needs further development of finite-size scaling theories for 2D phase transitions between critical metal and insulator phases.~\cite{karcher2023a,wangtong2021b}.
+We expect the analysis in the paper can be also generalized to other chiral symmetry classes (BDI, CII) and higher dimensions.

-\emph{Acknowledgement.}--- We thanks Siyu Pan, Lingxian Kong, Tong Wang, Kohei Kawabata, Xunlong Luo, and Tomi Ohtsuki for discussions and comments.
+\emph{Acknowledgement.}---We thank Siyu Pan, Lingxian Kong, Tong Wang, Kohei Kawabata, Xunlong Luo, and Tomi Ohtsuki for discussions and comments.
 The work was supported by the National Basic Research Programs of China (No. 2019YFA0308401) and the National Natural Science Foundation of China (No. 11674011 and No. 12074008).

 \begin{widetext}